latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 In tools/uri2pem.py there is a sample python script that can take a key URI and produce a PEM file that references it.
 Note that storing PINs within these PEM files is not secure.
 These files are not encrypted.

+To register an encoder for such PEM files with OpenSSL, see `pkcs11-module-encode-provider-uri-to-pem`.

 The following command can be used to list all keys on a token and print their identifying URI: